-Q&A with Rashmi Jha, product manager for Active Directory Certificate Services, Microsoft
+Q&A with Rashmi Jha, senior program manager for Active Directory Certificate Services, Microsoft

 TPG: What is your involvement with Active Directory Certificate Services?